 - Things to consider before installing a WordPress Plugin

 Types of Plugin

-There are two major types of Plugins you would come across as a WordPress user.
-The Web browser Plugin and WordPress Plugins.
+There are two major types you would come across as a WordPress user.
+For Web browser and for WordPress.

 Web browser Plugin

 What is a browser Plug-in?
 These are developed exclusively to give additional features to a web browser.

 - AdBlocker Ultimate – designed to remove ads while you surf the World Wide Web.

 - Adobe Flash Player – this flash player enables the browser to read file formats it couldn’t read by default.

 - Awesome Screenshot – helps you take screenshots of your web pages.